 Additionally, she wears a necklace of fifty human skulls and she stands on her left foot atop a human corpse.
 The human skulls and body represent the illusion of the self and also ignorance.
 Therefore, she displays her triumph over the inherent weakness of sentient beings.

 Furthermore, the khatvanga rests in the nook of her elbow and against her shoulder.
-Additionally, there are 3 skulls of the bodies (kayas) impaled on it’s tip.
-The 3 skulls represent desire, form and formlessness.
+Additionally, there are 3 skulls representing liberation from the 3 worlds (Trailokya) impaled on it’s tip.
+The 3 skulls represent the realms of desire, form and formlessness.